 Immersive Research Experiences

 VIPER students receive instruction and state-of-the-art research experiences, enabling them to pursue advanced degrees in these fields and establish high-caliber research careers as innovators in the discovery and development of sustainable ways to harness, convert, and use energy.

-VIPER begins with a common educational experience in the freshman year that includes a dedicated freshman seminar in the first semester and an “on-ramp” to research that equips students to create new knowledge.
+VIPER begins with a common educational experience in the first year that includes a dedicated first year seminar and an “on-ramp” to research that equips students to create new knowledge.
 As a centerpiece of VIPER, students rapidly get involved in energy-related research through paid summer internships, as well as a senior capstone experience.

 The focus of the program is on the science and technology of alternative and efficient methods of production, conversion and use of energy.
 The program takes advantage of existing expertise and resources within SAS, SEAS and other schools.
-Students will find research opportunities in the laboratories of Pennergy, the Penn Center for Energy Innovation, and thereby contribute to Penn’s core initiatives in the area of science and technology solutions for sustainable energy.
+Students will find research opportunities in the laboratories of the University of Pennsylvania, and thereby contribute to Penn’s core initiatives in the area of science and technology solutions for sustainable energy.